-Intelligent People Have Less Need for ReligionPosted by Jim Newman on August 19th, 2013 – Comments Off – Posted in atheists, religion
+Intelligent People Have Less Need for ReligionPosted by Jim Newman on August 19th, 2013 – Comments Off on Intelligent People Have Less Need for Religion – Posted in atheists, religion

 Tempting it is to say a creationist is less intelligent than an evolutionist.
 It seems obvious to us only a deluded fool would believe the Earth to be 6,000 years old–or that the bible is literally true in all respects.
 Intelligence like most aspects of humans is neither clear cut nor linear.
 There are many kinds of intelligence and many obstacles to intelligence in spite of it.